10 January 2023 – Have you received a Personal Income Tax Administrative Penalty notification?

 - By calling the SARS Contact Centre on 0800 00 SARS (7277)

-What if I don’t agree with the Admin Penalty?
+What if I don’t agree with the Penalty?

-A Request for Remission (RFR) can be submitted when a taxpayer disputes any administrative penalty levied due to non-compliance.
+A Request for Remission (RFR) can be submitted when a taxpayer disputes any penalty levied due to non-compliance.
 The taxpayer must provide reasons for the non-compliance for the request to be considered.
 If the Request for Remission is disallowed or only a portion was selectively allowed, you may still object to the decision made by SARS and even appeal the decision if you disagree with the outcome of the objection process.
 Please refer to the Objections and Appeals page for more information on how to submit a dispute in respect of an Admin Penalty.
 Please note that you cannot use the objections process before the RFR is submitted and considered.
-When SARS is dealing with the RFR/objection/appeal, partial repayment may be allowed which means certain transactions may be settled.
+When dealing with the RFR/objection/appeal SARS may remit the penalty or a portion thereof.

 A Request for Remission form can be requested: